 - Frequencies of the opinions of comments that led to a discussion.
 It seems like most comments, that led to a discussion, oppose what is said in the video on gender equality.

 - Visualization of the relationship between codes for comments that led to a discussion in the comments section of a video on gender equality.
 According to this visualization, only people who opposed the video used insulting language.

 Want to learn more about how to analyze social media data with MAXQDA?

-Be sure to check out MAXQDA 2018’s Twitter analysis feature in the Online Manual to see how you can incorporate the analysis of tweets and surveys into your social media analysis!
+Be sure to check out MAXQDA 2018’s Twitter analysis feature to incorporate the analysis of tweets and surveys into your social media analysis!

 Attend the annual MAXQDA International Conference (MQIC), which offers over 40 different workshops in full-day, half-day, and mini-workshop formats.
 You can attend workshops focused specifically on social media analysis with MAXQDA and it is the best place to network with MAXQDA developers, trainers, and enthusiasts.